 Nissan hasn’t released pricing yet, but we expect it to be higher than the $29,275 base price of the 2023 Rogue.
 The new model will hit showrooms in the United States in early 2024.

-• There’s also new technology, like as Google apps embedded into the infotainment system in higher trim levels.
+- There’s also new technology, such as Google apps embedded into the infotainment system in higher trim levels.

 What Is New in 2024?

 Nissan updated its compact SUV Nissan Rogue for the 2024 model year with a shinier grille, new wheels, and a redesigned rear bumper.
-On the inside, there are of course some small changes, but the most prominent addition is the 12.3-inch touch screen.
+There are minor changes inside, but the most prominent addition is the 12.3-inch touchscreen.

-This change not only replaces the previous 9.0-inch unit on the SL and Platinum versions but also introduces a Google-based infotainment system and accompanying apps.
+This change replaces the previous 9.0-inch unit on the SL and Platinum versions and introduces a Google-based infotainment system and accompanying apps.
 The Nissan Connect service now has a trial period of three years, up from six months previously.

-• The revised color palette includes Everest White Pearl, Deep Ocean Blue Pearl, and Baja Storm Digital instrument cluster is now standard on Rogue SL Three-year trial of NissanConnect Services and app capabilities (up from six months)
+- The revised color palette includes Everest White Pearl, Deep Ocean Blue Pearl, and Baja Storm Digital instrument cluster, now standard on Rogue SL.
+Three-year trial of NissanConnect Services and app capabilities (up from six months)

 What We Believe

 It’s still not very fast, but the additional torque provides a better response sensation and more agile movements.
-At highway speeds, road noise filters into the cabin but the overall driving experience is pleasant.
+Road noise filters into the cabin at highway speeds, but the overall driving experience is pleasant.
 The soft ride adds to the Rogue’s comfort.

-We also like the Rogue’s rather large and well-packaged interior, as well as its Nissan-quality materials and higher-quality quilted leather.
+We also like Rogue’s large and well-packaged interior, Nissan-quality materials, and higher-quality quilted leather.
 The in-car experience isn’t perfect, as Nissan’s infotainment hardware is known to be slow, something we believe has been rectified with Google’s new 12.3-inch system this year.

 Nissan should offer at least one alternative powerplant, as Toyota did with the RAV4 Hybrid and RAV4 Prime.
-Nonetheless, the Rogue’s pleasant driving manners, practical cabin, efficient engines and excellent safety credentials propel it to be the best in its class.
+Nonetheless, the Rogue’s pleasant driving manners, practical cabin, efficient engines, and excellent safety credentials make it the best in its class.

 READ NEXT: Exclusive!
 New 2025 Nissan Maxima Mid-Size Sports Car Review